alpas/alpasdev/src/main/resources/docs/ioc-container.md

 have the dependencies injected via a constructor.
 The proper use of dependency injection frees you from the hassle of wiring all the dependencies.
 It also makes writing tests easier.

-The dependencies don't always need to be get injected in your class via a constructor.
+The dependencies don't always need to be injected in your class via a constructor.
 If you have access to the container that holds all the bindings, you could simply ask for instances of the dependencies.
-Depending on how you have set up the bindings, you could either get a new copy every time you ask or could get a singleton instance of a dependency.
+Depending on how you have set up the bindings, you could either get a new copy every time you ask or get a singleton instance of a dependency.

 Here is an example of a [config class](/docs/configuration) where a singleton instance of `Environment` class is